 • Lemon: Lemon zest adds amazing flavor and freshness to the finished pancakes.
 You can leave it out if you don’t have it though.
 You can add vanilla extract if you omit the lemon.

 • All-purpose flour: I love these pancakes with all-purpose flour, but you can also use whole-wheat flour if you prefer.
-If using whole-wheat, add 2 tbsp more milk to ensure the batter isn’t too thick.
+If using whole-wheat, add 2 additional tablespoons of milk to ensure the batter isn’t too thick.

 • Sugar: I add a little sugar to the batter to add a hint of sweetness.
-You can use maple syrup or honey if you prefer.
+You can use maple syrup or honey (for kids over 1) if you prefer.

 • Baking powder: Fresh baking powder helps the pancakes rise as they cook.